Overview

 Config file

-Create~/.cysmiq/config.yaml to avoid passing flags repeatedly:
+Create~/.cysmiq/config.yaml to avoid passing common flags repeatedly:

 ~/.cysmiq/config.yaml